avocado-framework/avocado/docs/source/DebuggingWithGDB.rst

 * The architecture of Avocado's GDB feature
 * GDB's own behavior and limitations

-When using the Avocado GDB plugin, that is, `--gdb-run-bin`, avocado runs a `gdbserver` instance transparently and controls it by means of a `gdb` process.
+When using the Avocado GDB plugin, that is, `--gdb-run-bin`, Avocado runs a `gdbserver` instance transparently and controls it by means of a `gdb` process.
 When a given event happens, say a breakpoint is reached, it disconnects its own `gdb` from the server, and allows the user to use a standard `gdb` to connect to the `gdbserver`.
 This provides a natural and seamless user experience.